 During spring semester 2020, academic affairs leadership determined that the new academic strategic plan should focus on teaching and learning and its centrality to the mission of UW-Eau Claire.
-After a pause for the pandemic, and with the assistance of the Academic Strategic Plan Advisory Group those themes and proposed action steps were shared with a wide variety of stakeholders in academic affairs during spring semester 2021.
-The Academic Strategic Plan Advisory Group will gather additional feedback via survey and discussion groups during fall semester 2021.
+After a pause for the pandemic, and with the assistance of the Academic Strategic Plan Advisory Group those themes and proposed action steps were shared with a wide variety of stakeholders in academic affairs during spring semester 2021 and after revisions, in spring semester 2022.

 - Focuses on teaching and learning, broadly defined, as the core of our institutional mission

 - Describes one loop in an iterative cycle that moves us forward toward meeting our mission